uvarc/rc-website/content/service/dac.md

 ##### DAC Analytics Resource Awards

-If you already have a grant and need DAC support that you did not budget for, you can apply for a DAC Analytics Resource Award.
+If you have not yet budgeted for DAC support in a current funding source, you can apply for a DAC Analytics Resource Award.
 Currently, the awards will cover up to $10,000 of DAC services.
 A proposal is necessary to apply for this award.
 More information and how to apply is available [here](/service/dac/awards).